iotaledger/ledger-shimmer-app/README.md

 ## How Ledger Hardware Wallets Work

-The Ledger Hardware Wallet works by deterministically generating IOTA keys based on your 24 word mnemonic (created when setting up the device).
+The Ledger Hardware Wallet works by deterministically generating Shimmer keys based on your 24 word mnemonic (created when setting up the device).

 Instead of storing the seed on your computer (which could be stolen by an attacker), the seed is stored on the Ledger device, and is never broadcast to the host machine it is connected to.